 The reporting rate is the percentage of times that you answered all of the questions related to a particular measure.
-For individual measures, your reporting rates must be at least 70% meaning you reported the quality measure on at least 70% of those who were eligible, regardless of insurance type.
+For individual measures, your reporting rate must be at least 70% meaning you reported the quality measure on at least 70% of those who were eligible, regardless of insurance type.
 If you create more than 70% of your eligible cases for a measure, you must provide the answers/numerator option for at least 70% of the records entered.
 If you do not meet this threshold, the software will alert you.